alexk111/ngImgCrop/README.md

 7) Add filters apply.
 Make an easy way to create new filters.
 Add some basic filters like Brightness,Contrast,Blur etc.

+8) Add option to change text of initialization.

 # ngImgCropFullExtended

 Simple Image Crop directive for AngularJS.
 Enables to crop a circle, a square or a rectangle out of an image.